OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 We may want to think about these in case they impact how we plan to do the current work.

-- On all graphics pages and the unit page, add a click box "secondary" that is unchecked by default.
+- On all graphics pages and the unit page, add a click box "display all" that is unchecked by default.
 It will go next to the units dropdown menu on graphics pages and somewhere appropriate on the unit page.
-The units displayed will be limited to primary units.
-If the "secondary" box is checked then all displayable units are listed except for admins on the unit page.
+The units displayed will be limited to alwaysDisplay units.
+If the "display all" box is checked then all displayable units are listed except for admins on the unit page.
 The idea is that there may be a lot of units so limiting to the common ones by default is valuable.
-Sites not wanting this can make all units primary.
+Sites not wanting this can make all units alwaysDisplay of true.
 We are adding the values to the database and admin page to plan for this.
 - Allowing CSV input/export of units and conversions.
 - Groups have an area field.
 We probably want one for meters too.
 Also, the unit is unclear and should probably be connected to the new units.
 - Should OED allow multiple y-axis units so could graph more than one type of unit at a time?